Roles and Functions of a Commercial Interior Designer

 Commercial interior designers are widely used to create or modify industrial plants, office buildings, governmental spaces, retails, warehouses and in some cases residential areas.
 While their work is really intense and diverse, there are a lot of challenges and emotions running through the veins of these kinds of professional.
 Remember, you can have the greatest space available, but without a correct space distribution, it will be worth nothing, as compared to great design areas.

-The new trend of a commercial interior design is based on 3D printing, bringing your ideas into reality.
+The new trend of commercial interior design is based on 3D printing, bringing your ideas into reality.